Rhynorater/rhynorater.github.io/_drafts/AWS-Metadata-Writeup.md

 ```
 and return the following to the attacker:
 ```
-This is only available on a local NIC
+This is only available on a loopback interface
 ```

 Now that the danger of SSRF is clear, let's look at how this vulnerability may be exploited in the context of the Cloud (AWS in particular).